Leizzz69/Leizzz69/README.md

 I am currently studying Electrical Engineering at NTNU in Trondheim, Norway.
 In my bachelor’s degree programme I will be working with arduinos and design circuit boards.

-Currently I am working on improving my Python knowledge.
-At the moment I am learning how to automate tasks.